osmond-lab/eeb314/docs/syllabus/final_project.md

 	- Analyze your model
 	- Explain how the results address your original question
 	- Suggest how the model could be improved or extended
+    - Diagrams and supplementary Jupyter notebooks welcome but not required
-	- Max 2000 words (not counting diagrams, equations, and supplementary Jupyter notebooks)
+	- Max 2000 words (not counting equations, diagrams, and supplementary Jupyter notebooks)
 	- [Example](final_project/partII_example.md)

 !!! tip